- What we collect

 Tania Cleary (Significance Assessor)

-This year I assessed 116 applications.
-The same assessment procedure was adopted in 2018 as previous years: an initial reading of the application to understand the organisation and the project, a second reading to understand the collection and the claim for national significance, a third reading to assign the national significance rank to the collection.
+This year I assessed 130 applications.
+I followed the same assessment procedure as previous years: an initial reading of the application to understand the organisation and the project, a second reading to understand the collection and the claim for national significance, a third reading to assign the national significance rank to the collection.

-Before the national significance rank was determined I read the support documentation and attachments and, if a Significance Assessment report and/or a Preservation Needs Assessment was part of the application, I cross-checked the collection described in the application with the collection described in the report(s), noting any anomalies or discrepancies.
+Before the national significance rank was finalised I reread the support documentation and attachments and if a Significance Assessment report and/or a Preservation Needs Assessment was part of the application I cross-checked the collection described in the application with the collection described in the report(s), noting any anomalies or discrepancies.

 For National Significance I referenced the ‘significance statement’ from the Significance Assessment report and, if no statement for the whole collection was provided, I noted which of the four primary and five comparative criteria listed in Significance 2.0 was used to support the assessor’s evaluation.
 I also considered whether the applicant had, to the best of their ability, addressed some or all of the CHG prompt questions listed in the application form and if the claim for national significance claim was poor or not attempted.
 In all cases I assigned the national significance rank to the ‘entire’ collection as per the description provided in the application unless a component of the collection, or a single object or group of objects were nominated.
 Those cases were included under the heading Subject of Application.
 I included the relevant assessor comment(s) and information to support the national significance rank in the SmartyGrants Assessment window.

-At the end of the assessment process I reviewed all 116 applications to ensure that I had maintained a consistency of approach throughout the process.
-During this review stage I also highlighted concerns with organisation budgets, project budget line items, public access and staffing as well as a range of collection management issues and cases where the same organisation (or parent body) was requesting CHG funds for multiple projects.
+At the end of the assessment process I reviewed all of the applications to ensure that I had maintained a consistency of approach throughout the process.
+During this review stage I also highlighted any collection management concerns or issues pertaining to collection, cataloguing, project budget line items, public access and staffing.
+I noted where the same organisation (or parent body) had requested CHG funds for multiple projects and in cases where applicants sought funds for a PNA and/or conservation materials or conservation treatments, I made reference to the relevant section of the SA and/or PNA.
 Finally, I submitted the applications in one batch at the end of the review process.

 The final ‘national’ significance rank pays attention to factors such as a previous assessment rank, the conclusions of a recently completed significance assessment and my assessment against the CHG threshold criteria: